 ARTICLE 14. – DISCIPLINE

 - Any member who is more than one month in arrears of any financial obligation to the Club shall forfeit their membership.
 A forfeited membership may be reinstated by making payment of the obligation.

 - A member may be expelled from the Club for conduct unbecoming a member.
 Alleged violations shall be reviewed by the Board and may be presented to the Club for action.
 Expulsion of a member shall be by a two-thirds vote of the members in good standing present at a regular meeting.

 - Any person whose membership in the Club has been terminated in any manner shall forfeit all interest in any funds or other property belonging to the Club, and the right to use the Club’s name, emblem, or equipment.

 - The interpretation of these Bylaws shall be the duty of the Executive Board.

-Voted on and approved by the membership of the Hurst Amateur Radio Club on March 16, 2014.
+Voted on and approved by the membership of the Hurst Amateur Radio Club as amended September 18, 2014.